City Life – Samina, the Single Parent, Hazrat Nizamuddin Basti

 These days, Samina has taken the full responsibilities of a single parent.
 In the evening she is often seen sitting on the pavement across the street from Zuberi Hotel, in the Basti.
 While baby Ikram remains perched on her lap, little Sufiyan sits crosslegged on the ground beside her, nibbling into a jalebi or a samosa a passerby hands over to them.
 Sometimes both kids are asleep, their faces sheltered under the mother’s dupatta.

 The Basti lanes are no longer as crowded as in the BC (before corona) era, when hundreds of pilgrims would daily walk up to the famous Sufi shrine that gives its name to the historic village.
 Even so, Samina manages to earn enough to afford the monthly rent of 3,000 rupees for a room she has taken up in the area.
-“In the day I always sit on the patri on Lodhi Road side… this way we manage to get food that people offer to beggars.”
+“In the day I always sit on the patri on Lodhi Road side… this way we manage to get food that people distribute to beggars.”

 Samina admits she is able to take care of only the most urgent daily needs of her sons.
 “I will have to raise them all by myself,” she answers matter-of-factly to a query.
 She says that her father passed away a long time ago and she isn’t in touch with her mother, who lives in Bihar.